-Call Environment Canterbury Customer Services on 0800 324 636 foundation of the Treaty of Waitangi, it is also simply part of wider environmental stewardship or kaitiakitanga.
-Looking after mahinga kai sits alongside ecosystem health and biodiversity as an essential environmental objective in our region.
+While the active protection of mahinga kai is a key foundation of the Treaty of Waitangi, it is also part of wider environmental stewardship (kaitiakitanga).
+Looking after mahinga kai sits alongside ecosystem health and biodiversity as an essential environmental objective in our district.